gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 * open the website you submitted the way a reviewer would, and ask whether it is obvious what the business is and how someone subscribes
 * name the mechanism in your bounce handling, not the intention

+Then reopen the ticket rather than starting a fresh application.

+Requests appear to land with first-level support first, and a reviewer who cannot easily make the call will decline rather than dig.
+Reopening the case pushes it up a tier, to somebody with more scope to assess an unusual use case.
+Expect to explain yourself again from scratch, and make the second explanation harder to refuse than the first: point at the specific AWS documentation covering each requirement and state how you meet it, rather than asserting in general terms that you follow best practices.

+It is not unusual for this to take more than one escalation.
+A rejection is often a decision that has not really been made yet, so persistence with a well-evidenced case is worth more than a rewritten application.

 :::warning Never open a second AWS account

 Creating a new account to get around a rejection or a pause is a terms of service violation.
 AWS links accounts by billing details, IP and domain, and the usual outcome is losing all of them rather than gaining one.

 :::

-## A note on buying a pre-approved SES account
+## Do not buy a pre-approved SES account

 There is a market for AWS accounts that already have production access, and it exists because the sandbox is annoying.
-It is worth understanding what you are actually buying.
+We would not recommend it to anyone under any circumstances, and it is worth being clear about why, because the reasons go well beyond the rule against it.

 The reputation attached to that account is somebody else's, and you have no way to audit what it was used for.
 Sending limits reflect a history you did not create.
 Account ownership transfers of this kind breach the AWS Customer Agreement, and the linking signals that catch people opening second accounts (billing details, IP, domain) work exactly as well here.